Natural Hair Dye Recipes (for Any Hair Color)

 • In a small pan, bring the water to a boil.

-• Reduce to a simmer and add the calendula/marigold and hibiscus
+• Reduce to a simmer and add the calendula/marigold and hibiscus.

-• Simmer for at least 30 minutes.
+• Simmer for at least 30 minutes with the lid on.

 • Remove from heat and when cool, strain herbs out, making sure all small pieces are removed (I use cheesecloth).